What New Car Dealer Fees Should You Pay in 2023?

 All dealers charge some documentation fee; the Doc Fee covers the cost of office personnel doing the paperwork after selling a new or used car.

-Most reputable car dealerships charge anywhere from $50 to $500, and the fee usually is not brought to your attention until right before you sign the paperwork for your vehicle.
+Most reputable car dealerships charge between $50 and $500, and the fee is usually not disclosed until you sign the paperwork for your vehicle.

 More about Doc Fees:

-• Additional fees and other charges are very sketchy because you’ve done your homework and negotiated the best possible deal.
-Then when you sign your paperwork, there’s a higher price than agreed upon.
+• Additional fees and other charges are sketchy because you’ve done your homework and negotiated the best possible deal.
+Then, when you sign your paperwork, there’s a higher price than agreed upon.

 • A doc fee of $500 can raise your monthly payment by approximately $10 a month, depending on your loan term and interest rate.